 Let’s take a look at each step of the HOOK model again but through the lens of ecommerce and marketing.

 Trigger: Create emails and social triggers based on any content and interaction.

 Action: Create relevant and engaging content that encourages users to take action.

 Reward: Provide variable rewards depending on where your customer came from and their various interactions.

 Investment: The more users visit your site, the more personalized their experience becomes.

 Does the HOOK model apply to ecommerce and marketing?
 Definitely.
-And, Episerver’s solutions for ecommerce and content management can help you create habit-forming customer experiences through personalized content powered by AI, capturing and analyzing data for actionable customer insights, and adding social functionality that increases engagement, builds trust and keep them coming back for more!
+And, Episerver’s solutions for ecommerce and content management can help you create habit-forming customer experiences through personalized content powered by AI, capturing and analyzing data for actionable customer insights that increases engagement, builds trust and keep them coming back for more!